*UPDATED 2020* Brisbane Secondary School Ranking | OP/ATAR results in Grade 12

 If you are interested in finding out about Brisbane high school ranking for year 12 results based on OP results, then we’ve got the most up to date information on Brisbane school rankings right here.

-(You can find secondary school ranking based on Year 9 NAPLAN results here)
+(You can find best high schools in Brisbane 2020 based on Year 9 NAPLAN 2019 results here)

 This article will show you the best Brisbane high school ranking 2019 based on academic performance.